SmartBoyKelz/cyber-security-/README.md

 PLEASE GO THROUGH THE ATTACHED POWERPOINT PRESENTATION SLIDES...

-A MACHINE LEARNING APPROACH TO SOLVING CYBERSECURITY PROBLEM
+A MACHINE LEARNING APPROACH TO SOLVING CYBERSECURITY PROBLEMS

 This project simulated a Network Intrusion Detector on a small scale consists of
 - A Network capture script (Tshark working in the terminal background)